Consumer FAQs

 Solar Project Design and Installation

-Factors determining the adequacy of your roof include: its physical condition; the direction it faces; its angle; and any obstructions that cause shade to fall on the system, such as nearby trees.
+Factors determining the adequacy of your roof include: its physical condition; the cardinal direction it faces; its angle; and any obstructions that cause shade to fall on the roof, such as nearby trees.
 Potential installers can help investigate these issues and advise you on whether solar makes sense for you.
+If roof-mounted panels are not an option for you, ask your AV if a ground-mounted system is possible.

 A basic list of approvals is as follows:

 - Before installation, you will probably need to get a permit from your local municipality; some customers may also need to gain approval from a Homeowners Association (HOA).
-Talk to your local municipal government (or your installer may do this on your behalf).
+Talk to your installer to determine whether the responsibility lies with you or them to talk to the local municipal government.

-- You will need to apply to interconnect the system to your electric utility’s distribution system (or your installer may do this on your behalf).
+- You or your installer will need to apply to interconnect the system to your electric utility’s distribution system.

 For more information about net metering specific to each Illinois utility, please click on the following ComEd, Ameren, and MidAmerican links.